Top tips for preparing your dog for your return to work

 Remember that every dog is an individual and should be treated in this way, adapt your training to suit them and never extend training beyond the point at which it becomes distressing for your dog.

-It is worth noting that if your dog has become very attached to having you at home, or was a new addition to the family during lock-down, you may have to work a little harder to reduce any separation anxiety behaviour which has developed.
+It is worth noting that if your dog has become very attached to having you at home, you may have to work a little harder to reduce any separation anxiety behaviour which has developed.
 In cases of severe separation anxiety, advice should be sought from your veterinary surgeon who can refer you to a clinical animal behaviourist.